sp1r/railnation-client/README.md

-rail-nation-hacking
+rail-nation-client
 ===================

+This is a Terminal client to http://rail-nation.com game.
+Use it and forgot about lags and crashes of Flash.

+Currently in development...

-Currently only python 3 support.
+For now only python 3 support.

-Required modules:
-- python3-requests